cjmerzbacher/bayesopt-dynamic-pathways/README.md

 4. **glucaric_acid_kinetic_perturbation.csv** [Large file, not on GitHub] Kinetic perturbation results across four architectures, 100 perturbations.

 ### Consistency of optima across flat objective function landscapes
-1. **fatty_acid_sample_run.csv** Contains the results of 1 1000-iteration sample run of the fatty acid model
+1. **fatty_acid_sample_run_production_burden.csv** Contains the results of 1 1000-iteration sample run of the fatty acid model with the production-burden objective function
-2. **fatty_acid_background.csv** Contains the results of 100 1000-iteration runs of the fatty acid model
+2. **fatty_acid_pareto_curve_speed_accuracy.csv** Contains the optimal results for scanning alpha values for the speed-accuracy objective function.
-3. **fatty_acid_singlearch.csv** Contains the results of 100 1000-iteration runs of the fatty acid model, with its architecture space restricted to a single control architecture at a time
-4. **fatty_acid_landscapes_grid_search.csv** Contains the results of a 10x10 grid search of each of the architectures for contour landscape construction.

 ### Scalability of method to high-complexity large systems
 1. **p_aminostyrene_sample_run.csv** Contains the results of 1 1000-iteration sample run of the p-aminostyrene model